This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I manage my symptoms?

-- Elevate: Raise the frostbitten area above the level of your heart as often as you can.
+- Elevate your frostbitten area above the level of your heart as often as you can.
 This will help decrease swelling and pain.
-Prop the frostbitten area on pillows or blankets to keep it elevated.
+Prop the area on pillows or blankets to keep it elevated comfortably.

-- Foot cradle: This will help keep bedding off your feet if they have frostbite.
-Bedding could rub against the frostbitten area and cause pain.
+- Use a foot cradle to keep bedding off your feet.
 Cut 2 sides off a large cardboard box.
 Put the box under your sheets at the foot of your bed.
 Put one of the open sections facing the head of the bed and the other open section against the mattress.

 How can I help prevent frostbite?

-- Use the buddy system when you are outside for long periods: This is when you and the people you are with check each other for white areas on your face and ears.
+- Use the buddy system when you are outside for long periods.
+Check each other for white areas on your face and ears.

-- Do not drink alcohol or smoke before you go out in the cold: Alcohol and tobacco increase your risk of frostbite.
+- Do not drink alcohol or smoke before you go out in the cold.
+Alcohol impairs decisions and tobacco decreases circulation to your limbs.
+This increases your risk for frostbite.

 When should I seek immediate care?